MerceaOtniel/merceaotniel.github.io/_pages/cv.md

 **Education**
-- PhD in the doctoral program "International Max Planck Research School for Intelligent Systems (IMPRS-IS)" Attended between May 2021 - Aug.
+- PhD in the doctoral program "International Max Planck Research School for Intelligent Systems (IMPRS-IS)".
+May 2021 - Aug.
 2024.
 - MSc in AI at University of Edinburgh.
 Grade 76% (Distinction).
-Attended between Sept.
+Sept.
 2019 - Aug.
 2020.
 - BEng in Computers and Information Technology at Politehnica University of Timisoara.
 Grade 9.70 (Top 3%).
-Attended between Oct 2015 - June 2019.
+Oct 2015 - June 2019.

 **Work Experience**
 - Guest PhD Student at **[Technical University of Munich](https://www.tum.de/en/)** since Jun.
 2024